 After leaving a previous job where I spent 15 years, the following decade was spent in near solitude, intensely learning.
 I studied with weeks, months and sometimes years (in the case of peyote stitch) experimenting with a single stitching or weaving technique: discovering it's possibilities and potentials alone and in combination with other stitches, knots, as well as different shapes and sizes of beads.
 I eventually ended up taking an inclination towards advanced 3D and shaped beadwork.
 Although designing each piece can be a challenging, time consuming process requiring tens up to hundreds of prototypes with modifications along the way to contentment, I found I really enjoyed the challenge and focus involved.
 It was cathartic, meditative, and it became easier the more I worked at it.
 Almost two decades of persistence later, I'm finally confident in my decision to pursue, express myself through, and master this craft in my own unique way.

-When I'm not creating, I enjoy cycling, taking nature photos, listening to (mostly) electronic music, flying my Mavic Mini, reading, and looking for interesting rocks and crystals in and near the South Platte riverbed.
-I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte in historic Adams County, Colorado.
+When I'm not creating, I enjoy cycling, taking nature photos, listening to (mostly) electronic music, flying my Mavic Mini, reading, and looking for interesting rocks and crystals along the nearby river.
+I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte in Adams County, Colorado.

 Thank you so much for taking the time to read about me and my work.